archagon/archagon.net/_posts/2018-05-02-a-native-art-gallery-for-your-mac.md

 In 2015, I finally solved the problem by building an app called [Backgroundifier][bg], which converted arbitrary-size images into wallpapers by superimposing them onto attractive, blurred backgrounds.
 By pairing an [Automator Folder Action with the native wallpaper cycling functionality of macOS][previous], I could now drop arbitrary images into a directory on my desktop and have them automatically show up in my wallpaper rotation.
 Peeking at an image was as simple as invoking the Show Desktop shortcut, and if I wanted to see something new, all I had to do was switch to a new Space.

-For the past few years, this scheme had been working fine.
+For several years, this scheme worked perfectly fine.
 But recently, my collection had grown to over 500 images, and I found myself bumping into some slight annoyances.
 For example, I had no way to retrieve the filename of the current wallpaper, to remove an image from rotation, or to mark it as a favorite.
 Every maintenance task had to be performed manually.

 Finally, I decided to build a menu bar app that would solve all my problems through a unified interface: [BackgroundifierBuddy][release].